buildbot/buildbot/master/docs/manual/customization.rst

 This parser only pays attention to stdout, since that's where trial writes the progress lines.
 It has a mode flag named ``finished`` to ignore everything after the ``====`` marker, and a scary-looking regular expression to match each line while hopefully ignoring other messages that might get displayed as the test runs.

-Each time it identifies a test has been completed, it increments its counter and delivers the new progress value to the step with ``self.step.setProgress``.
+Each time it identifies that a test has been completed, it increments its counter and delivers the new progress value to the step with ``self.step.setProgress``.
 This helps Buildbot to determine the ETA for the step.

 To connect this parser into the :bb:step:`Trial` build step, ``Trial.__init__`` ends with the following clause: